sheracore/mypirhan_front/README.md

 /admin/
 /user/api/create/ ----> create user, methods = ['GET','POST']
 /user/api/token/ -----> create token for user, methods = ['POST']
+manageuserendpoint -----> To authenticate the user, update own profile(Changing the name, password and view in the user objects)
 ```
 ## Create your lovely shirt
 ### Created by django by docker and docker-compose